bchao1/fast-poisson-image-editing/README.md

 |test3|36.575|565.466|3.401|**1.818**|
 |test4|19.866|42.592|1.542|**1.419**|

 The following figure shows the scaling performance of this implementation compared to that of Src.
-3:
+3. For fair comparison, both implementations are modified to use the same solver `scipy.sparse.linalg.spsolve`.
 ![scaling perf](./data/scale_profiling.png)